Aaron Judge Player Props: Yankees vs. Twins

 Aaron Judge At The Plate

-- Judge has two doubles, six home runs and 14 walks while hitting .244.
+- Judge is hitting .244 with three doubles, six home runs and 14 walks.

-- Among qualified hitters in MLB action, he ranks 106th in batting average, 75th in on-base percentage, and 40th in slugging.
+- Among the qualified hitters in baseball, his batting average ranks 108th, his on-base percentage ranks 72nd, and he is 40th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.